 How to Divide Hydrangeas

 I’ve learned over the years that not all Hydrangeas can be propagated by division.
 For best results, big leaf, oakleaf and smooth hydrangeas seem to do best with division.

-Panicle hydrangeas and climbing hydrangeas are more difficult to divide For these types of hydrangeas, I would try propagating them with root-cutting or layering methods instead.
+Other types of hydrangeas like panicle and climbing hydrangeas are more difficult to divide.
+For these types of hydrangeas, I suggest propagating with root-cutting or layering methods instead.
+If you want to try either of those methods, you may find this post helpful: How to Propagate Hydrangeas

+How to Divide Hydrangeas